20 Dreams: A Therapy Tool

 with the Emotions

-Enquire as to what the exercise was like for the client, be interested in what they found easy/hard about it.
+Enquire as to what the exercise was like for the client and be interested in what they found easy or hard.

-Notice any emotions which have no images next to them and be interested in the client's experience of that emotion.
-Invite the client to draw an image of an experience, which would go well with that emotion.
+Notice any emotion cards which have no picture cards next to them and be interested in the client's experience of that emotion.
+Invite the client to draw a picture of an experience, which would go well with that emotion card.

-Working somatically is becoming more and more popular for therapists as we become more aware of how important the body is in therapeutic work.
+Working somatically is becoming popular with therapists as we become more aware of how important the body is in therapeutic work.

-Allow the client to choose an emotion they want to show you.
+Allow the client to choose an emotion card they want to show you.